ujblockchain/sarchiweb/README.md

 ```

 ### Django huey Setup
 Setup huey distributed task processing using 'greenlet' worker type.
-For greenlet to work, you need to setup a money patch that servers as a custom bootstrap script.
+For greenlet to work, you need to setup a money patch that serves as a custom bootstrap script.

 ```
 DJANGO_HUEY = {